JHWebDeveloper/Able2Deux/README.md

 ### Fixed
 - Bug where "Copy All Settings" and "Apply Settings to All" options were not copying audio settings.
-- Bug where uploaded .webp's were condsidered video and rejected with error "unable to find media duration"

 ## [2.2.2] - 3.2.2021